 As an incentive to switch, Ting also offers a credit equal to 25% of any early termination fees (ETFs) you paid in order to switch from another carrier.

-Ting also has a referral program where each person you refer gets a $25 credit towards service or a new device and the person who referred them also gets a $25 service credit.
+Ting has a referral program where the person you refer gets a $25 credit towards service or a new phone.
+You also receive a $25 service credit for each person you refer to Ting.

 If this post helped you decide to switch to Ting please use our referral link before you buy your first SIM card or phone from Ting or activate a device you already own.

-If you found this review helpful, please let us know by sharing it or by clicking the 1+ button below.
+Please share this article if you found our Ting review helpful.
 If you have any questions, please ask them in the comments section.
 Thanks for reading!